legendarycode3/inventory-management-smart-contract/README.md

 ## Usage Guide (How to use - When using Remix IDE)

 ## Why This Matters (Inventory Management Smart Contract)
-Inventory Management Smart Contracts matters in Web3 because they
+Inventory Management Smart Contracts matters in Web3 because they replace centralized, error-prone database systems with a secure, decentralized, and automated ledger.

 ## Security Considerations